Support for the National College of Midwifery

 - 5 in-service training courses delivered

-- 1 internship in France for one lecturer
+- 2 internship in France for two lecturers

 - Attendance at 2 international conferences